The Best Gifts for Music Producers 2023

 How I Decide My Recommendations for this Gift Guide

 - Personal Experience – If I use something myself and really like it, you’ll usually see it on this list.
+If I’d want it as a present, chances are it’s a good gift for music producers.

 - On-Location Engineer/Live Sound-Tech – The On-Location Engineer is a cross between a live engineer and a recording engineer.
 You’re the person that bands call when they want to record in their rehearsal studios or onstage.